RenixPi/RenixPi/README.md

 ## Power supply

-Two power sources are needed : 5V for the RaspberryPi and a Vdd of 3.3V to power the UART connection.
+The RaspberryPi requires a 5V supply but its input pins are limited to 3.3V so the UART connection needs this lower Vdd pull-up voltage.

-Option 1: Use Vdd from the power pins of the Raspberry Pi and level shift the UART using a zener diode (1N4619) and a 100 ohm resistor.
+**Option 1** Use Vdd from the power pins of the Raspberry Pi and level shift the UART using a zener diode (1N4619) and a 100 ohm resistor.

 ![](<docs/schematic-levelshift.png>)

-Option 2 : Amazon or Ebay (among others) have dc-to-dc step down converters based on the LM2596 and cost about $12 for a pack of 6.
+**Option 2** Amazon or Ebay (among others) have dc-to-dc step down converters based on the LM2596 and cost about $12 for a pack of 6.
 One should be adjusted to 5V and the other to 3.3V.

-Option 3 : The simplest power supply the RaspberryPi is to plug it into a usb charging port (5V) from a cigarette lighter adapter supplying at least 2A.
-There is no 3.3V supply output on the Pi but the RenixPi has a GPIO pin configured as an output that is  always high to provide a supply.
-A little clumsy but it works.

-( If you haven't already invested in replacing the cigarette lighter with a panel mount usb charging socket; it's an easy upgrade ($10).
-Note : XJ/MJs have an always on cigarette lighter so make sure the socket has a switch. )
+**Option 3** The RaspberryPi can be powered by a USB charging port (5V) from a cigarette lighter adapter supplying at least 2A.
+While the 3.3V regulator on the RaspberryPi isn't easily accessible through the GPIO header, it might be possible to get the right voltage by configuring an output pin and setting it to '1'.
+The max current is only 17 mA but, in theory, that should be enough to activate the 2N2309 transistor.

 # Configuration